cran/jrt/README.md

 jrt
 ===

-The goal of jrt is to provide tools to use Item-Response Theory (IRT) models on judgment data, especially in the context of the Consensual Assessment Technique.
-It is based on "mirt" (Chalmers, 2012) as its estimation engine.
+The goal of jrt is to provide tools to use Item-Response Theory (IRT) models on judgment data, especially in the context of the Consensual Assessment Technique, as presented in Myszkowski & Storme (2019).

+-   Myszkowski, N., & Storme, M. (2019).
+Judge response theory?
+A call to upgrade our psychometrical account of creativity judgments. *Psychology of Aesthetics, Creativity, and the Arts, 13*(2), 167-175. <http://dx.doi.org/10.1037/aca0000225>

 Installation
 ------------